HWallace14/Final_Project/README.md

 ### Initial Observations

-Our first pass of the data found that there were three main types of used vehicles; luxury, premium and regular.
-We decided to separate the three because they were so different that they were acting as outliers to one another.
-A regular vehicle tended to have more of a steep drop-off in price once the miles on it were increased, whereas premium and above tended to keep their value fairly well.
+Our first pass of the data found that there were two main types of used vehicles; luxury and regular.
+We decided to separate them because they were so different that they were acting as outliers to one another.
+A regular vehicle tended to have more of a steep drop-off in price once the miles on it were increased, whereas luxury tended to keep their value fairly well.
 Additionally, Ford vehicles seem to be in a separate class from other brands, with their vehicles maintaining a fairly high resale value.

 ### Data Cleaning